Jets: The Manifestation of Quarks and Gluons

 This feature, which makes quarks behave so differently from charged leptons, neutrinos, photons and the like, is a consequence of the fact that quarks and gluons are affected by the strong nuclear force, while the other known particles are not.
 Most forces between two particles become weaker with distance; for example, the gravitational force between two planets falls off as the inverse of the square of the distance between them.
 The same is true of the electrical force between two charged objects, which also falls off like the square of the distance.
 You see this yourself when you rub a balloon, making it charged with “static electricity” as we call it colloquially; if you bring the balloon close to your head your hair will stand on end as it is attracted to the balloon, but the effect drops off quickly as you move the balloon away.

-What happens with the strong nuclear force is that although it too grows at short distances (though a tiny bit slower than electric forces do, which is important in the story of the strong interactions) it stops shrinking at distances of about a millionth of a billionth of a meter (a meter is about three feet), which is just about the radius of a proton, or 100,000 times smaller than the radius of an atom.
+What happens with the strong nuclear force is that although it too grows at short distances and shrinks at long distances (though a tiny bit slower than electric forces do, which is important in the story of the strong interactions) it stops shrinking at distances of about a millionth of a billionth of a meter (a meter is about three feet), which is just about the radius of a proton, or 100,000 times smaller than the radius of an atom.
 That’s not an accident; the size of a proton is actually set by this effect.
 Instead, the force, generated by the gluon field, becomes a constant.
 And that means that if you could try, for instance, to pull a quark out of a proton, as in Figure 1, you would find that it would not get easier as you tried to pull the quark further and further out.
 It would be almost like pulling on a rubber band — an elastic string.
 Except that this rubber band, before you pulled it too far, would always break.
 Once the energy stored in this elastic band gets large enough, nature would prefer to break the band in two rather than let you keep pulling on it.
 What happens when it breaks is that instead of one hadron (the proton) you now have two: a proton or neutron, plus (typically) a pion.
 (In the breaking, a quark and anti-quark pair form in a particular way— energy in the form of the band’s tension is converted into mass-energy of the quark and anti-quark, along with some motion-energy for some additional gluons.)
 Energy is conserved: you started with the mass-energy of the proton, you added some energy in stretching the proton, and you end up with the mass-energy of two hadrons (and nothing stretching).
 Electric charge is conserved too, so you either end up with a neutral pion and a proton, or a positively-charged pion and a neutron.

 Fig. 1: If you tried to pull a quark out of a proton (using a magical pair of tweezers), you would discover the proton would first distort and then break into two hadrons (perhaps a proton and a neutral pion).
 Thus your attempt to free the quark from its prison would inevitably fail, and the energy that you exerted to do so would instead be converted into the mass-energy of a second hadron.